drmfinlay/sphinxwrapper/README.md

 This extension module has been written for Python 2.7 and above.
 For the most part, it should work exactly the same way for all supported versions.
 If you come across any problems that are specific to the Python version you're using, please file an issue.

 ### Future CMU Sphinx API changes
 There will probably be changes to CMU Sphinx libraries such as Pocket Sphinx and sphinxbase that break this module in the future in some way.
-I'm happy to fix any such issues.
-Just file an issue.
+I'm happy to fix any such issues, just file an issue.